andrealanz/ST441-musicsim/doc/Wave_to_Lilypond.md

 ![](Wave_to_Lilypond_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

-Creates a datafram that can be used to produce a Lilypad file:
+Creates a datafram that can be used to produce a Lilypond file:

 ```r
 qlily <- quantMerge(notes, 4, 4, 2)